Rage (TV program): Top Fifty/Broadcasts on other ABC TV channels

 From 2005, the Top Fifty was added to the then-new digital channel ABC2's programming schedule as well from 8:00am to 11:00am.
 The Top Fifty is also broadcast to Asia on Australia Plus and its predecessors Australia Network and Australia Plus since the 2000s and has a large cult audience in the Asia-Pacific region due to the prevalence of pop music there.
 It shows new release pop music videos.

 The weekend of 22 and 23 July 2006 was Rage's last broadcast of the Top Fifty countdown.
 In its place at 10am to 11am on Saturday mornings is a preview of the upcoming guest programmer or special.
 Rage programming on Sunday mornings includes a mix of new and hit songs.
-The decision to remove the Top Fifty countdown was made by ABC management, not Rage production staff, and was soundly criticised by Rages viewing audience, which flooded the program's official message boards with complaints.
+The decision to remove the Top Fifty countdown was made by ABC management, not Rage production staff, and was soundly criticized by Rages viewing audience, which flooded the program's official message boards with complaints.
 The cessation of the Top Fifty countdown was due to ARIA initiating a commercial association with a telecommunications company; as the commercialism breached ABC guidelines, the Top Fifty could therefore not continue to be shown by Rage.

 In 2008 and 2009, Rage broadcast an assortment of clips on ABC2 on Saturday afternoons.

 In 2011, rage on 3 is top video clips of the week as voted by the ABC3 audience to complement Stay Tuned.

 Since 2012, shorter broadcasts have aired transiently overnight during the week.

-Regular nightly airings of Rage for an hour on ABC Me started in July 2014, airing as the last program of the day.
+Regular nightly airings of Rage for an hour on ABC3 started in July 2014, airing as the last program of the day.

 Since Saturday 21 March 2015 new segment "The Chart" counts down 20 of the most popular videos from the ARIA Singles Chart.
 The segment also include chart predictions and appearances from some of the most popular acts of today.
-The Chart airs weekly on Rage from 6:00am to 8:00am Saturdays on ABC, and is repeated on Sundays at 9.30pm on ABC Me.
+The Chart airs weekly on Rage from 6:00am to 8:00am Saturdays on ABC and is repeated on Sundays at 9.30pm on ABC3.

+Guest programmers

-Guest programmersRage have had many bands and artists host the show on Saturday nights.
-They select and introduce their favourite music videos of all time.
+Rage have had many bands and artists host the show on Saturday nights.
+They select and introduce their favorite music videos of all time.
 This gives an insight into the bands' and artists' influences which are highly regarded by fans.
 Tapings of Rage guest programmers are not only valuable but highly sought after.
+Some of the guest programmers' short introductions were viewable on the Rage YouTube channel and playlists, but the channel's contents were removed in 2023.
+Clips from shows prior to 2019 were also removed from the Rage website on ABC.

 Tex Perkins and Bernard Fanning are the most frequent guest programmers with five appearances on the Rage couch apiece.
 The most frequently chosen videos by guest programmers include Joy Division's Love Will Tear Us Apart, The Saints' (I'm) Stranded, Peter Gabriel's Sledgehammer and Aphex Twin's Windowlicker.